 “This gets better and better, doesn’t it?”
 Shannon said in an annoyed tone.

 “What’s a Scribe Arcanist?”
 Jessica asked.

-“They are members of an ancient sorcerers’ guild.
-Her Excellency is a powerful Mistress of Alchemy,” Enken replied.
-“I believe she served the betrayed King of Ajanel as Royal Mediciner long ago, but some dispute her claim to her title.”
+“They are members of an ancient guild.
+Scribe Arcanists study sigils, glyphs and sorcery.
+Her Excellency was allowed to join because of her knowledge of alchemy.
+She is a renowned teacher,” Enken replied.
+“I believe she served the betrayed King of Ajanel as Royal Mediciner long ago, but some dispute her claim to her royal title.”

 “Then why don’t we just give her the ring and call it even?”
 Ranko said.

 “So help me, if you give us one more piece of bad news I’m going to thump you over the head,” Shannon growled.

 “Aventar is–” Enken paused and took a deep breath.
 “The land has been corrupted.
 Our wisest scholars cannot tell us how or why.
 I suspect one of the factions bound to the Iron Compact may have broken away, and if that is true, time is short.
 Dawnsong is our only link to Ajanel’s greatest powers.”
 The boy turned his attention to Jessica.
 “Unless you can discover the secrets of this weapon, there will be none to turn away this evil.”

 Jessica glanced at her ring again.
 Its golden wings sparkled, even in the gloom.
 “How did we get here?” she asked with a sincere look.
 “We’ve never seen a place like this before.”